hexbatch/apple-core/core-docs/step-0-users-groups/user-overview.md

 # User type patterns

 User can be created which has as its base one or more already existing user types.
-When a user is created like this, the admin group of the new user is a child of the parent users' admin groups, this membership use the union of all the parent's group members to be the admin members of the shared user.
-Admin priv is transferred likewise.

-When one of the contributing users changes its admin group members or admins, then this is reflected in the union of groups

-Alternately, the same multiple inheritance user can have its own independent user group, and the inheritance reflects organization rather than permissions.
+The multiple inheritance user can have its own independent user group, and the inheritance reflects organization rather than permissions.

 Also, a user type can include non-user types as parents.